 - Company strengths and weaknesses

 Typically market research combines unaided (open-ended) questions and aided questions to acquire unprompted answers that illustrate language and top-of-mind responses.
+That’s why it’s important to get the help of professional business consulting services like Prolifigy.
+They have an m&a due diligence checklist that examines nine areas of code integrity.
 In addition to this, the research provides quantitative rankings and ratings and captures and prioritizes the functional and emotional buying criteria.

 The results of this market intelligence should become the primary drivers for launching your company’s external communications programs.
 In addition, the market research assists in creating consensus within your company since it objectively captures the perceptions of your customers.
 This level of objectivity helps to eliminate personal opinions and perceptions and keeps your company focused on the buyers’ perceptions and priorities.